cykod/Quintus-website/public/guide/animation.md

 You'll notice there are a number of different options you can pass as details for each animation.
 The only required option is `frames`.
 The rest have reasonable defaults unless you need to override them.

 * `frames`: an array of frame numbers that make up the animation
-* `rate`: frames per second, best expressed as a fraction
+* `rate`: second per frame, best expressed as a fraction
 * `loop`: defaults to true, which plays the animation over and over.
 Set to false to have it play once
 * `next`: the animation to play directly after this one (automatically sets loop to false)
 * `trigger`: event to trigger when the animation is done - useful for doing something (like adding a bullet sprite) when the animation is done playing.